 SWIMMING POOL INJURY FROM CHEMICALS CAN BE PREVENTED

 Injuries from swimming pool chemicals led to nearly 5,000 emergency room visits in 2012, according to a study released Thursday by the Centers for Disease Control and Prevention.
 Fortunately, injury from pool chemicals is often minor and easily treated.
 However, depending on the concentration of pool chemicals and the sensitivity of the swimmer, the injury can also be much more serious.
-Our lawyers get calls every year from people injured in a swimming pool accident or because of bad chemicals or other substances in the pool.
+Our attorneys get calls every year from people injured in a swimming pool accident or because of bad chemicals or other substances in the pool.
+Of course people are also injured from going down a water slide, or even being jumped on in the pool.

 Nearly half of these preventable injuries were in children and teenagers and more than a third occurred at a home.
 As would be expected, pool chemical injuries were most common during the summer swim season, from Memorial Day to Labor Day, and almost half occurred on weekends.